titon/toolkit/docs/en/development/js/component.md

 ### Data Attribute Inheritance ##

 At the highest level we have global options.
-At the middle level we have component options.
+At the middle level we have constructor options.
 And at the lowest level, the element, we have data attribute options.
-Data attributes permit individual elements to inherit custom options that override the component options.
+Data attributes permit individual elements to inherit custom options that override all other options.

 Each data attribute must be defined in the format of `data-{component}-{option}="{value}"`.
-The component name will be all lowercase in dashed format, while the option will be all lowercase.
+The component and option names will be in all lowercase format.

-Say we have 3 carousels on a page, but we want separate animations for each, and we only want to execute the component once.
+Say we have 3 carousels on a page, but we want separate animations for each, and we only want to initialize the component once.
 This can easily be solved through data attributes.

 ```html
 <div class="carousel" data-carousel-animation="slide">